Zhabonchik/public-obsidian-vault-java-concurrency/docs/plugins/Encrypt.md

 - `encrypt`: Set to `true` to enable encryption for this page
 - `password`: The password required to decrypt this page
+- `encrypt_message`: Message to be shown on the unlock page.

 If a page is in an encrypted folder but has its own `password` field, the page-specific password will be used instead of the folder password.